The Return of ‘Last Man Standing’ and the Collapse of Social Justice Pandering

 The truth is most of the people who make these shows don’t get it.
 They have no knowledge of what the average American can relate to, and have disdain – even contempt – for what they do know.
 In the case of Last Man Standing, they don’t like outdoorsmen or intact, nuclear families.
 They lecture about pet issues such as gun control and abortion, and want to force the rest of the country to accept these things.

-As of now, more people are tuning into streaming services rather than linear TV channels, and established TV brands – especially those aimed at kids – are feeling the impact.
+Even regardless of that, more people are tuning into streaming services rather than linear TV channels, and established TV brands – especially those aimed at kids – are feeling the impact.
 So why are these established businesses doubling down on alienating their audience by putting out explicit programming doubling as propaganda?
 In the case of the former, there are parents and children watching TV too, you know.